psychopy/workshops/source/index.rst

 For users that have a budget, and want some direct training from the Open Science Tools team (who create PsychoPy), we now run frequent `3 day workshops here <3days/index.html>`_ with a range of topics and timezones.

-Alternatively, we are trying out some shorter `3 hour intrpoductory sessions <3hrs/index.html>`_ which can also be booked on a departmental bases through contacting us.
+Alternatively, we are trying out some shorter `3 hour introductory sessions <3hrs/index.html>`_ which can also be booked on a departmental bases through contacting us.